osamaashraf2005/Weather_Android/README.md

 ---

-This **README** file gives an overview of your weather app, the technology stack used, the project structure, and instructions for setup, testing, and running the app.
+This **README** file gives an overview of weather app, the technology stack used, the project structure, and instructions for setup, testing, and running the app.